Everyone has a story.

 We tell the stories that make a difference.

 Sonder is an independent media consultancy.
-We support the founders of fast growing companies making a social impact.
+We advise the founders of fast growing companies making a social impact.

 We work with individuals, not brands, to tell interesting stories and navigate the media landscape.
 We help our clients find their voices, strengthen their ideas, and express themselves in a way that captures the imagination.